ArashPartow/math-parser-benchmark-project/exprtk/readme.txt

-This can become problematic, as in the default scenario it is  assumed the symbol_table that is registered with the expression instance  will already  posses  the  externally  available  variables,  functions and constants needed during the compilation of the expression.
+This can become problematic, as in the default scenario it is  assumed the symbol_table that is registered with the expression instance  will already possess  the  externally  available  variables,  functions and constants needed during the compilation of the expression.

 In the event there are symbols in the expression that can't be  mapped